dat-ecosystem-archive/hyperdrive-import-files/README.md

 - `live`: keep watching
 - `resume`: assume the archive isn't fresh
+- `basePath`: where in the archive should the files import to? (defaults to '')
 - `ignore`: [anymatch](https://npmjs.org/package/anymatch) expression to ignore files

 To enable watching, set `live: true`, like this: